-In the third week of pregnancy, it's possible that a woman won't yet know that she is pregnant.
+So you've figured out how to get pregnant, and you're three weeks into your pregnancy.
+Even so, it's possible that a woman won't yet know she's pregnant.
 There won't be any major outward changes in her body, although some pregnancy symptoms may have started.

 A pregnancy's timeline begins the first day of a woman's last menstrual period.
 Home pregnancy tests are designed to be used a week after a woman's missed period, so she should wait until then to avoid anxiety over a false negative test and to keep from wasting money.